galaxyproject/training-material/topics/evolution/tutorials/abc_intro_phylo/tutorial.md

 Trees are a natural way to think about phylogenetic relationships, where the nodes correspond to *taxa*, and the edges, also called *branches*, show the relationships between them.
 Taxa could be species, or lineages, genera, populations, or even individuals if we are considering something like a genealogy.
 Nodes that only have one edge attached to them are called *leaves* (or *tips*), and these correspond to taxa with no descendant taxa in the tree.
-These taxa might be from fossils, or be currently living, referred to as *extant*.
+These taxa might be from fossils, or be currently living, in which case they're referred to as *extant*.

 It's common to call *phylogenetic tree* just a *phylogeny*.